Chapter 68:

 Now these are crêpes I can get behind!

-Hammering this point home, I discussed the risk of acquiring more pets during a mission and why we shouldn't do so.
+After hammering that point home, I discussed the risk of acquiring more pets during a mission and why it shouldn't become a habit.
 I recapped the events in the crocmaw level of the facility, where the ill-trained wolves threw a wrench into our plans, only to be met with grumbles.
 It was then, at the end of one particularly pointed statement, that everyone quickly decided it was time to get on with the next mission.

 Without further discussion, we happily paid the tab of three gold pieces for our meals and drinks, and even left a two-gold tip before stumbling out into the street.
-We were officially loaded after all, so in traditional fantasy adventurer style, why not outrageously overpay people for their services?
+Our travelling party was officially loaded after the dungeon dive, so in traditional fantasy adventurer style, we collectively determined that we should begin outrageously overpaying people for their services.

 That was when it happened.